Universal Decay Calculator - HELP

 - check, in case individual entries are to be made for the initial activities of each nuclide in the series.

 If only single nuclides of the series differ from the "Pure" or "Equil." state, select the appropriate button first, and then select "Indiv." and change the activity of the desired nuclide(s).

 Note: it is possible, though not advisable, to explicitly specify a nuclide as a series which also is a member of the decay series of another nuclide entered.
 In this case, all calculations are performed independently, leading to multiple listing of the nuclide and any decay products in the result.

 [Bateman 1910] Harry Bateman: Solution of a system of differential equations occurring in the theory of radioactive transformations , in: Proceedings of the Cambridge Philosophical Society, Mathematical and physical sciences.
 Cambridge [etc.] Cambridge Philosophical Society. v.
 15 (1908-10): Pages 423-427

 - Enter numbers for Start and End time and select appropriate time unit.

 - Select option.
-With charts enabled, computing time may reach several minutes on old machines.
+With charts enabled, computing time may increase.